kstenerud/concise-encoding/cte-specification.md

 The only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.
 ```

-Note that a continuation doesn't have to be preceded by whitespace; it just generally looks nicer to do it that way.

 #### Verbatim Sequence

 A verbatim sequences is a section of a string that must not be interpreted in any way (no special interpretation of whitespace, character sequences, escape sequences, backticks etc) until the specified end sequence is encountered.
 The contents must be a valid [string](#string).